 John has built up an expert understanding of the Russian context over his career.
-His previously ran the Russia/CIS practise of BGR Gabara, a public affairs and strategic consulting firm.
+His previously ran the Russia/CIS practice of BGR Gabara, a public affairs and strategic consulting firm.
 He was an international affairs adviser at TNK-BP, Russia’s third-largest oil company and a Managing Director of The PBN Company, a strategic communications consultancy focused on Russia/CIS and the Baltic States.

 John also spent six years with NATO, including a posting to Moscow where he set up NATO’s Information Office.
 He was the first Alliance official to be permanently based in Russia.
 During this time, John developed media and public affairs programmes designed to contribute to a better understanding of NATO and its policies in Russian society and was NATO’s spokesman in Russia.